Skip to Main Content

 Treatments

 • Microtia.
-Surgeries to treat microtia can be performed as early as 4 years of age.
-Depending on the surgeon’s preferred technique, one stage or multiple stages of surgery may be needed.
-Ear reconstruction can be based on a Medpore framework (one stage) or a cartilaginous framework (multiple stages).
-Further treatment to address hearing problems or the development of the middle or inner ear may be required.
+Surgeries to treat microtia are usually performed around 10 years of age.
+The craniofacial surgeons at Riley prefer a two-stage approach, which requires a large amount of cartilage to rebuild your child’s ear.
+This is why the child needs to be at least 10 years old for this operation.
+The first operation is to build the ear using rib cartilage.
+The second operation is to elevate the ear off the scalp to give it some projection, which requires a skin graft.
+These operations are usually done 6 months apart.
+The surgeons at Riley do not perform Medpor reconstructions, as it is a foreign body and has a high risk of becoming infected or extruding after many years.
+Additional treatment to address hearing problems or the development of the middle ear may be required.
 Patients with bilateral aural atresia receive bone conduction hearing aids within the first few months of life.
 In addition, speech therapy will be recommended as soon as a child begins to talk.
 Older children may receive a bone-anchored hearing aid (BAHA), which works by directly stimulating the inner ear through the bone.

-• Prominent ears.
+• Prominent ear.
 The surgery to treat this condition is sometimes known as "pinning back the ears."
 Surgical correction of prominent ears does not affect the function of the ear or hearing.
-This procedure is typically performed after your child’s ears have reached their full size, usually around age 5 or 6.
+This procedure is typically performed when your child’s ears are close to their expected adult size, usually around age 5 or 6.
+It is an outpatient procedure.
+Furthermore, your child will have to wear a soft headband around the ears after surgery, which requires the patient to be able to follow instructions after surgery.

 The Cleft & Craniofacial Anomalies Program at Riley at IU Health strives to make treatment as convenient as possible for your family.
 Most of the specialists your child might need to see, such as plastic surgeons and audiologists, are available during one visit.
 This allows your family to make fewer trips to our facility.
 If necessary, your child may be referred to other pediatric experts within Riley at IU Health for additional treatment.